OpenTechSchool/python-beginners/source/simple_drawing.rst

 If you put the commands into a file, you might have recognized that the turtle window vanishes after the turtle finished its movement.
 (That is because Python exits when your turtle has finished moving.
-Since the turtle window belongs to Python, it terminates as well.)
+Since the turtle window belongs to Python, it goes away as well.)
 To prevent that, just put ``turtle.exitonclick()`` at the bottom of your file.
 Now the window stays open until you click on it::